 Prediction can be performed either on the whole transcript, or through a windowed approach (see next paragraph).

-The windowed folding approach is inspired by the original method described in Siegfried et al., 2014 (PMID: 25028896).
+The structure modelling approach is inspired by the original method described in Siegfried et al., 2014 (PMID: 25028896).
 Since version 2.8.0, the underlying logic of the windowed approach has been slightly changed, by performing the detection of pseudoknots as the last step.
 The procedure is outlined below:

 RNAFramework pipeline

-In step I, a window is slid along the RNA, and partition function is calculated.
+In step I, a window is slid along the RNA (if the -w option is enabled, otherwise the entire RNA is used), and partition function is calculated.
 If provided, soft-constraints from structure probing are applied.
 Predicted base-pair probabilities are averaged across all windows in which they have appeared, and base-pairs with >99% probability are retained, and hard-constrained to be paired in step III.

 In step II, a window is slid along the RNA, and MFE folding is performed, including (where present) soft-constraints from probing data, and base-pairs from step I. Predicted base-pairs are retained if they appear in >50% of analyzed windows.